 Master's programme after BSc in Molecular Life Sciences

-After finishing your bachelor's programme in Molecular Life Sciences you have various choices to continue in a master's programme: You can for instance go to another university in the Netherlands or abroad to specialize in a field that is not available in Nijmegen.
+There is no Master's programme called Molecular Life Sciences at Radboud University.
+After finishing your bachelor's programme in MLS you have various choices: You can continue at Radboud in the masters of Molecular Sciences, or Medical Biology.
+And you can choose Coginitive Neurosciences or Molecular Mechnisms of Diseases.
+Alternatively you can go to another university in the Netherlands or abroad to specialize in a field that is not available in Nijmegen.
 In this case you will probably have to apply for admission and check the requirements of that master's programme.

 The following specializations are available in Nijmegen:

 - Specializations in the master's programme Molecular Sciences:

 - Medicinal Chemistry (MedChem)

 - Science in Society, Science, Management and Innovation, Education (teaching degree in chemistry).

 * With a Bachelor in MLS you are not directly admitted to the specializations Molecular Chemistry and Physical Chemistry.
 Please contact your student advisor if you want to do one of these specializations.